Carlyn (Carl) Hartley Elliott

 Carlyn (Carl) Hartley Elliott died on April 1, 2022, shortly after his 100th birthday, a milestone he worked hard to achieve.

-Carl was born on March 21, 1922, in Columbus, Indiana, the only child of Hazel and Herschel Elliott.
+Carl was born on March 21, 1922, in Columbus, IN, the only child of Hazel and Herschel Elliott.

 Carl was a gifted musician, delighting all who heard him play the piano, organ and trombone.